cleanunicorn/cleanunicorn-website/content/previous-work.md

 slug = "work"
 +++

 #### Security Researcher, ConsenSys Diligence

-I do security audits of Ethereum smart contracts.
+I audit Ethereum smart contracts.

 * **Company** ConsenSys
-* **Since** November 2019
+* **Since** November 2018

 ---

 #### Developer, Alethio

-Alethio is a ConsenSys spoke which creates analytics and for the Ethereum blockchain.
+Alethio is a ConsenSys spoke which creates analytics for the Ethereum blockchain.
 I've built most of the data pipeline from that extracts the blockchain data, applied an [ontology](https://ethon.consensys.net/) and imported into multiple databases.

 * **Company** ConsenSys
 * **Since** February 2017